ricn/ricn.github.io/_drafts/postgresql-indexing-with-ecto.markdown

 #### Foreign keys and other commonly used columns

-Just like primary keys, foreign keys in your table will be indexed automatically in Ecto if you use the `references/2` function:
+Just like primary keys, foreign keys in your table will be indexed automatically in Ecto when you use the `references/2` function.

- So it's always a good idea to add indexes for foreign keys, columns that need to be sorted, lookup fields and columns that are used with the `group` method (GROUP BY) in the [Active Record Query Interface](http://guides.rubyonrails.org/active_record_querying.html).
+For other commonly used columns that need to be sorted, lookup fields and columns that are used with GROUP BY it's a good idea to add indexes.

-One of the most common performance problem with rails applications is the lack of indexes on foreign keys.
-Luckily it's very easy to avoid this pitfall:
+Let's change our migration script to illustrate this:

 {% highlight ruby %}
 class CreateProducts < ActiveRecord::Migration